-For basic functions like hemming and fixing torn clothes or curtains, and to get started with stitching, this is a good purchase under $150.
+For basic functions like hemming and fixing torn clothes or curtains, and to get started with stitching, this is a good sewing machine for starters.
 Comes with a comprehensive manual that is easy for anyone to understand, and its fee accessories are a treat for sure that do not leave you looking for extra products in the market after the machine arrives.
 If you are a Singer fan, then this is definitely the best singer sewing machine for your sewing needs.

 The Janome 2212 is a lightweight machine with affordability as its core feature.
 It’s 12 built in stitches and dial pattern selection make it a convenient option for people of all ages.
 Its zig zag stitch width and length adjustment allows you to customize the stitch dimensions according to your individual specifications.
 Its free arm and drop feed make it adaptable to all types of stitching, whether you’re stitching a single or multi layered fabric e.g. a quilt or drapes.
 Although it is lightweight, quality is not compromised and its simplicity make it a good machine to start with, if you’re a beginner.